wdporter/acim/text/4-the-illusions-of-the-ego/readme.md

 :::

 :::tip
-(3–6) …the two halves of the split mind — the ego and the Holy Spirit — represent two different and mutually exclusive reactions to, or interpretations and experiences of the “tiny, mad idea”.
+(3–6) …the two halves of the split mind — the ego and the Holy Spirit — represent two different and mutually exclusive reäctions to, or interpretations and experiences of the “tiny, mad idea”.
 They are anthropomorphised in *A Course in Miracles* for pedagogical reasons.
 [Here] Jesus explains his anthropomorphising the ego.
 (Wapnick, AAC, p.30)
 :::
  -->